X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA09directiontoangle.md

 # Making the rocket move

 This chapter, we will see how we can propagate the rocket.
-It’s fairly easy to just make it move forward, since we’ve already calculated it’s direction in the previous chapter.
-However, we also want it’s trajectory to be influenced by the gravity, so what you shoot upwards will eventually come down again.
-As a result, since the direction of the rocket will be adjusted, we will to update the angle at which the rocket should be drawn each time its direction is changed.
+It’s fairly easy to just make it move forward since we’ve already calculated its direction in the previous chapter.
+However, we also want its trajectory to be influenced by the gravity, so what you shoot upwards will eventually come down again.
+As a result, since the direction of the rocket will be adjusted, we will update the angle at which the rocket should be drawn each time its direction is changed.

 ## Updating the rocket